 Instead, you are well-prepared for a stress-free, debt-free holiday season.
 Who doesn’t want that?

 Make your Christmas Budget.
 Specifically, a Christmas that you can afford.

 Decide on how much money you can spend this holiday season.
 Are you willing to spend that money on Christmas or would you prefer to spend a little less and put the rest towards something else?

 Joint households…make sure both parties are in agreement on the Christmas budget.

 This needs to happen in advance if at all possible.
 That way you can stay on track.

 Pitfall to Avoid: One of the common mistakes is not accounting for all of the holiday related spending.
-Our Christmas budget template includes everything that arises during the Christmas season, so you aren't not surprised.
-Then, you won't overspend and blow your Christmas budget.
+Our Christmas budget template includes everything that arises during the Christmas season (food, decorations, gifts, entertainment), so you aren’t surprised.
+Then, you won’t overspend and blow your Christmas budget.

 2. Gift Wish List

 The fun step!
 Time to make your gift wish list!

 Daydream about the perfect gift for everyone on your list.